MichelDeudon/formations/content/en/home/people.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 20

-title: Meet the Team
+title: Mentor and private teacher
 subtitle:

 content: